 The Purpose of the Final Selection Board

 Why have a dedicated final selection board instead of relying on a single hiring manager or a standard interview process?
-The primary purpose is to introduce a layer of objectivity and comprehensive evaluation.
+The primary purpose is to introduce a layer of objectivity and complete evaluation.
 A board brings diverse perspectives, reducing the risk of personal bias influencing a critical decision.
+This approach is vital for ensuring equitable opportunities and selecting the candidate who best serves the organization’s long-term interests.

 They aim to: